chezze911/linux-server-configuration/README.md

     i.
 To check the User "grader" information: sudo apt-get install finger
         finger grader
-        (provides additional information(login , directory, name, shell, etc) of the user named grader)
+        (provides additional information(login , directory, name, shell, etc) of the user named Udacity)

 2. Give grader the permission to sudo.
     1.  sudo visudo (edit the sudoers file .
 To save, use sudo visudo to edit the sudoers file otherwise file will not be saved)
     i.  add the below line of code after root ALL=(ALL:ALL) ALL grader ALL=(ALL:ALL) ALL and save it (ctrl-X , then Y and Enter) Note: tab space between grader and ALL.
     Your new user(grader) is able to execute commands with administrative privileges. ( for example - sudo anycommand) ii.
 You can check the grader entry by entering the command: sudo cat /etc/sudoers iii.
 Reload SSH to apply new settings